 Although precast concrete is more common with buried infrastructure, it is also commonplace for above ground applications.
 When a new business park or warehouse is being constructed, concrete panels are used to accelerate the build, often with a much smaller construction crew.
-Another standard use is for precast concrete bridge construction and other forms of crossings.
+Another standard use is for precast concrete bridge construction, pedestrian bridges, and other forms of crossings.
 Whether a bridge is needed to cross a drainage ditch on agricultural land or to complete a road over a stream or gully, precast bridges are fast, long-lasting solutions.

 Types Of Precast Bridges